 Last year I pointed out that float variables can be converted to text and then back to the same binary value using printf(“%1.8e”).
+You can also use %.9g for more compact results.
 I also supplied a test program that used C++ 11 threading to quickly prove this claim on VC++ 2012.

 However what was left untested was whether a float that is converted to text using one compiler would faithfully be restored using a different compiler on a different platform.
 Today that question is (mostly) tested.

-The summary of the results is that across a test of all two billion positive floats VC++ gets the last digit wrong four times, has legitimate disagreements with g++ 6,694,304 times, but the discrepancies probably don’t matter.
+The summary of the results is that across a test of all two billion positive floats VC++ gets the last digit wrong four times, has legitimate disagreements with g++ 6,694,304 times, but the discrepancies don’t prevent round-tripping, even between compilers.
+Dev 14 has rewritten the float printing routines so these discrepancies may go away.

 This article is part of a series of floating-point articles published mostly in 2012.
 The complete list is: